Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: Distributed phase sensing using b TMSS IN optical gyroscopes

-In order to compare the results of the two configurations shown in Fig.~\ref{fig:fig2} and Fig.~\ref{fig:fig4}, we plot the optimized phase sensitivities of both mode-entangled (Fig.~\ref{fig:fig2}) and separable (Fig.~\ref{fig:fig4}) configurations in Fig.~\ref{fig:fig6} (blue traces: mode-entangled configuration, orange traces: mode separable configuration) at different loss conditions, as a function of average photon number $N$, with $M=4$.
+In order to compare the results of the two configurations shown in Fig.~\ref{fig:fig2} and Fig.~\ref{fig:fig5}, we plot the optimized phase sensitivities of both mode-entangled and separable configurations in Fig.~\ref{fig:fig7} (blue traces: mode-entangled configuration, orange traces: mode separable configuration) at different loss conditions, as a function of number of gyroscope units, with an average photon number per gyroscope, $N=10$.
 We can see from the plots that the mode-entangled scheme provides better sensitivity than that with the separable configuration.
 Moreover, even in the moderate lossy condition ($\eta=0.95$), the sensitivity for the mode-entangled configuration (blue dotted trace) can beat the sensitivity with the ideal no-loss condition of the separable configuration (orange solid trace).